chriswrightdesign/websites-for-non-jerks/README.md

 ##2.
 Content

-- Have all decisions enhanced and emphasized the content?
+- Have all design decisions enhanced and emphasized the content?
 - Are you chunking content to allow for skim reading and ease of re-use?
 - Has the content driven the design decisions, or has it been visa versa?
 - Have you revisited the hierarchy of important information?
 [Content priority guide](http://seesparkbox.com/foundry/content_priority_guide)